 Many existing plans will have a ‘life-styling’ facility – a benefit that may no longer be suitable for clients today given modern ‘at retirement’ options and the increase in life expectancy (in England, ONS says life expectancy is now 76.8 years for men and 82.4 years for women).
 With life-styling, the investment risk is typically managed out from age 50 and underlying funds change to become lower-risk.
 This benefit was designed to allow clients to make an annuity purchase at age 60 or 65, however, if you don’t intend to draw your pension until later or to use flexi-access drawdown at retirement, then this money may not be an appropriate investment strategy.

 There are more options now thanks to pension freedoms rules, which came into effect in 2015.
 Life-styling is just one example of how a single pension benefit can be an advantage to some but hazardous to others.

-What can a financial adviser add to the process of pension consolidation?
+What can a financial adviser add to a pension consolidation service?

 Many of the clients who consult me about their pensions do so because they don’t know what they’re looking for.
 They have the ostrich ‘head-in-the-sand’ approach because they just don’t know how their pensions work and end up doing nothing.
 To help clients consider what they want from their pensions, I often ask questions like: